 Nothings says a good morning like a bag of giant lobster mushrooms.
 Their size can be stunning, along with their heartiness against bugs.
-But, when push comes to shove, they can be bland simply fried up in a pan, compared with something like a morel or a chanterelle which can be at their best cooked simply.
+These cakes are probably my favorite lobster mushroom recipe.

 I dry plenty throughout the year since it unlocks more of their aroma, but there are some other ways to concentrate their flavor.
 These cakes are a great method I came up with this year, for just that purpose.